-Over the course of the fellowship program, new teachers develop into backbone teachers and leaders through annual meetings (three per year), membership in a professional organization, one-on-one work with a KSTF program officer for teacher development, and participation in an online community.
+Over the course of the Fellowship, new teachers develop into backbone teachers and leaders through annual meetings (three per year), membership in a professional organization, one-on-one work with a KSTF Program Officer, Teacher Development, and participation in an online community.

 - Interact with, learn from and provide critical feedback to each other in a variety of settings.